urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

   already.
 - Try modifying `%todo-watcher` to recording the data it receives in its state, rather than simply printing it to the terminal.
+- If you'd like, try going back to [lesson 6](/docs/userspace/gall-guide/6-pokes) (on pokes) and modifying the agents with an appropriate permission system, and also try running them on separate ships.